MarcelRobeer/explabox/README.md

 A number of analyses in the `explabox` can also be used to provide transparency and explanations to stakeholders, such as end-users or clients.

 > :information_source: The `explabox` currently only supports natural language text as a modality.
 In the future, we intend to extend to other modalities.

+:bulb: :page_facing_up: The corresponding paper for the `explabox` can be accessed online at https://doi.org/10.21105/joss.08253.

 &copy; National Police Lab AI (NPAI), 2022